Li-Yeon/Li-Yeon/README.md

 ![My name is Leon.](https://i.ibb.co/nwZGBdV/li-yeon-1280-320-px.png)

 #### About Me
 My name is Li-Yeon (Leon).
-I really enjoy learning languages and app development like Flutter and React Native.
+I really enjoy programming and I specialize in Web Development with [React, NextJS, NodeJS, ExpressJS and Firebase].
 Helping or creating something that's alive makes me feel proud of myself and makes me thrive for more.
 I also love to share my works and projects to the world.

 #### Skills and Experience
-* App Development 📱
+* Web & App Development 📱
 * Game Development 🎮

 #### I'm ...
-- 🔭 I’m currently working on improving my Flutter and back-end works.
+- 🔭 I’m currently working in Gamelobb as a fullstack Web3 Developer.
-- 🌱 I’m currently learning more about App Development and REST API's
+- 🌱 I’m currently learning more about Web Development.
-- 👯 I’m looking to collaborate on making awesome and innovative mobile apps!
+- 👯 I’m looking to collaborate on making awesome and innovative web apps!
 - 🤔 I’m looking for help with expanding my knowledge and experience.
 - 📫 How to reach me: Facebook (Leon Wilsen Leong), WhatsApp(+60 10-2151169), Discord (Li-Yeon#8544).